 FEATURETTE is an electro-pop duo from Toronto.
 They recently released their dark pop-sounding EP Dream Riot in 2020 and have over 700K combined career streams.
 Their music has been featured on the trending Netflix show Ginny & Georgia, Working Moms, Kim’s Convenience and many more.

-'The Blame' exposed version music video by Electro Pop Duo FEATURETTE is so compelling and raw leaving it perfectly clear what this song is all about,'' says Kim Cyr, Editor in Chief for NOW and THEN Magazine and host of the International Music's Journey Podcast.
+''The Blame exposed version music video by Electro Pop Duo FEATURETTE is so compelling and haunting leaving it perfectly clear what this song is all about,'' says Kim Cyr, Editor in Chief for NOW and THEN Magazine and host of the International Music's Journey Podcast.

 ''I can't say enough about how important this song and video are to victims all over the world.
 To express the dark emotions that someone deals with inside after being sexually abused is very difficult.
 Lexie and Jon captured that feeling of innocence taken.''

 ''Having a voice is the first step in the healing process.
 It is so important to love yourself and know that it wasn't or isn't your fault.
 The healing is a journey of self-love and giving your story life on your own terms.
 It is empowering.''

 ''It is time for people to come together for a call-to-action to end the SILENCE and the dark shameful narrative that comes from sexual abuse,'' says Cyr. ''Young children and youths and adults have suffered enough from a legacy of silence with no narrative because of the shame that they feel.
 It's time to give yourself a voice.
 A voice without shame.
 Let's start a new page, a new legacy.
 A legacy that is full of hope, dreams, self-love, and understanding.
 Let's help aid in the healing process as a community that cares.''

 To hear my full interview with Lexie Jay, click HERE.
 Share this new narrative and give yourself a voice.